kaussandeep/myCar/README.md

  Playwright.
  TypeScript.
  Docker.
+## I have also added an API test, just because I am a firm believer of API tests within UI test framework.
+The API used is an open source API that returns age of a person based on his name.
 ## How to run tests.
  Install Docker for Desktop.
  Post installation: To run tests using docker containers.